 Gordon Hutchins had two daughters, neither of whom married farmers, and in the early 1950’s commercial farming ceased at Punkatasset Farm.
 While some of the land was leased out for haying, the apple orchard was cut down, and much of the original farm was sold: some to the town of Concord, some to Harvard University, and some to private landowners.
 Throughout this time the homestead on Punkatasset Hill remained in the family and this is where the two grandsons of Gordon Hutchins (Gordon and John Bemis) were raised.

-Gordon developed a passion for ecology and organic agriculture while still in high school.
-He initially pursued a degree in engineering after high school but came back to the land that nourished him.
-He began Hutchins Farm as a large garden in 1973.
-John had gone into the Peace Corps after college and later studied architecture.
-In 1975 John joined Gordon in expanding the garden and building Hutchins Farm.
+Gordon Bemis developed a passion for ecology and organic agriculture while still in high school.
+He spent summers working at different farms in New Hampshire and for the Verrill family dairy in Concord.
+He initially pursued a degree in engineering after high school but the farming bug had bitten.
+He began Hutchins Farm as a large market garden in 1973, selling to co-ops in Cambridge and Boston.
+John Bemis had gone into the Peace Corps after college and later studied architecture.
+In 1975 John joined Gordon in expanding the market garden and building Hutchins Farm.

 From the beginning, Gordon’s commitment to ecology meant that their farming practices would be organic.
 Not only was organic farming physically challenging in the early 70’s but it also defied the conventional mindset about farming at the time.
 The decision to grow their produce without resorting to synthetic fertilizers and pesticides was initially met with skepticism from the general farm community.
 Today, organic is not only an accepted practice but much sought after because of its benefit to the health of the environment, the worker, and the consumer.